Carthage/Carthage/README.md

     $(SRCROOT)/Carthage/Build/iOS/ReactiveCocoa.framework
     ```

-1. Add the paths to the copied frameworks to the “Output Files”.
+1. Add the paths to the copied frameworks to the `output.xcfilelist`.
 For example:

     ```
     $(BUILT_PRODUCTS_DIR)/$(FRAMEWORKS_FOLDER_PATH)/Result.framework